Compare Goodthreads, Amazon Aware, Amazon Essentials and More Amazon Prime Brands for Men (2025)

 Whew.

-Amazon appears to be testing a number of different concepts and supporting the ones that gain traction, though some of the lines could use some additional baking.
+For a while, Amazon appeared to be testing a number of different concepts and supporting the ones that gain traction (though some of the lines could have used some additional baking).

 For example, Chain Stitch specialized in striped crew neck sweaters, though the branding at the time read like it was written by someone whose first language is something other than English.
-This is their “story” from Amazon’s website: “We use cotton as the main material to produce clothing – adding some fashion elements to make you wear cozily and worrilessly.
+This is their “story,” taken from Amazon’s website at the time: “We use cotton as the main material to produce clothing – adding some fashion elements to make you wear cozily and worrilessly.
 It’s made for everyday wear, in the name of fashion.”
+Yikes.

 List of Discontinued Amazon Prime Fashion Brands for Men